boby299/Skyblock-Listing-Bot/README.md

 # STUFF TO ADD NEW
+- Add transcripts to tickets (all types to store in a channel)
 - Add igns of the account when the skyblock account tickets open
 - Add what payment method they use to buy the skyblock accounts
 - Add the total price of MFAs to the ticket thing